cornerstone-consulting/INFIODocs/infio-docs.md

 - Click the ✏️ (Edit) button to modify an existing secret.
 - Click the 🗑️ (Delete) button to remove a secret.
 7. If the Private Repository checkbox is not selected, you do not need to provide a Repository Secret for authentication.
 The repository will be considered public, and the system will proceed without requiring additional credentials.
-8. Select the target .NET core version from dropdown that you want to assess.
+8. From the dropdown menu, choose the target .NET Core you wish to use for compatibility assessment.

 **Configure Database:**